 A few notes on the changes:

-TABLE: I wanted a round table because a) they fit really well in small rooms and b) they are my FAVORITE.
+TABLE: I wanted custom timber dining tables because a) they fit really well in small rooms and b) they are my FAVORITE.
 I love round tables.
 You get to see everyone at the table and it is always an intimate dining experience.
 I thought maybe it would limit how many people we can sit, but this 60″ table can easily fit 8 comfortably and 10 pretty cozy.
 I bought it in the fall when they were having a 20% off sale on dining with an additional 15% coupon I already had.
 Score.

 CHAIRS: My criteria for the chairs was 100% COMFORT.
 I wanted people to feel comfortable enough to linger at the table long after the meal had finished.
 We had the table for months before I bought chairs because I couldn’t find the right ones.
 Also chairs are expensive!
 They really add up quickly.
 I finally found these at Pier One and waited until they went on sale, so they were a lot more affordable than their ticket price (I think they ended up being around $78 each?).
 I kind of want two more.